The School Day

 Bicycles, scooters and skateboards are not to be ridden in the school grounds, including the driveway.
 Please make sure they are locked in the shelters and are clearly labelled with your child’s name.
 Scooters, bicycles and skateboards are left at the owner’s risk.

-To enable easier access at school drop off and collection times, an additional pedestrian access gate is opened by the junior school building.
+To enable easier access at drop off and collection times, an additional pedestrian access gate is opened by the Junior school building.
 This is known as the “Top Gate” and is adjacent to the school house.
-This gate is open from 8.30am to 9.15am and from 3.00pm to 3.45pm (later if there is an after school club requirement).
+This gate is open from 8.30am – 9.15am and from 3.00pm – 3.45pm (later if there is an after school club requirement).

-When the top gate is open, the junior car park is closed.
+When the top gate is open, the Junior car park is closed.
 However, please always stick to this path around the car park and never cut across the car park.
-Pedestrians should always stick to the pathways, tempting as it may be to take a short cut!
+Pedestrians should always stick to the pathways.

 Outside of the top gate opening times, pedestrian access is through the main junior pedestrian gate only and all visitors to both the Infant and Junior Schools must report to the junior school office.

-Parents/carers are requested to stay outside the class and not to enter the building in order to minimise disruption at these busy times.
-For health and safety reasons, all access into school by adults must be through the School Office, so that we can keep track of who is in the building.
+Parents/carers are requested to stay outside the class and not to enter the building in order to minimise disruption.
+For safeguarding and health & safety reasons all access into school by adults must be via the School Office so that we can keep track of who is in the building.

-If parents/carers wish to speak with the class teacher, unless it is a quick message, it would be appreciated if they arranged an after school meeting either directly with the teacher or via the School Office.
+If parents/carers wish to speak with the class teacher, unless it is a quick message, they should arrange an after school meeting either directly with the teacher or via the School Office.

 The Copse, Adventure Trail and Quad (except for organised clubs) are strictly out of bounds before and after school.
 Parents/carers are requested to ensure their children do not use these areas.